No booking fees on the app

 How much does it cost for a train from Manchester to Preston (Lancs)?

-Ticket prices from Manchester to Preston (Lancs) average around €4.33, but vary based on travel dates and ticket flexibility.
-To see the exact fare for your trip, please perform a search with your preferred dates.
+The average ticket fare from Manchester to Preston (Lancs) is about €8.20, but prices are dynamic.
+The final cost depends on when you book, when you travel, and ticket flexibility.
+To find the exact cost for your journey, please search with your travel dates.

 What is the fastest train from Manchester to Preston (Lancs)?